geaxgx/depthai_hand_tracker/README.md

   - [Credits](#credits)

 ## What's new ?
+* 01/11/2021:
+  * **Add sparse version of Mediapipe Landmark models:** the tflite sparse version was released by Google Mediapipe on 18/10/2021, with the full and lite versions, but until now it hadn't been successfully converted into a blob file.
+This has changed thanks to the effort of [Pinto](https://github.com/PINTO0309).
+After conversion, we lose the advantage of a smaller model size (the sparse tflite model is 60% smaller than the full tflite model, whereas the sparse blob is only 2% smaller than the full blob).
+But the sparse blob model is around 10% faster than the full one (that's what made me include the sparse version in this repository).
+So in practice, now, we have the option `sparse`, in addition to `full` and `lite` for the `lm_model` argument.
 * 24/10/2021:
   * **Duo mode** replaces Multimode: Duo mode means "fast 2 hands tracking" (fast because calculated ROIs from landmarks of the previous frame are used whenever possible).
 With older Multimode, there was no limit on the number of hands but no smart tracking either, the slow palm detection was called on every frame.
 Solo mode is still available and is still the preferred mode if your application does not need 2 hands detection.